 Remember: Taking care of your asthma is an important part of your life.

 A written self-management asthma action plan is useful for asthma patients.
 Health care providers prepare individualized plans detailing adjustments to patient medication based on their asthma symptoms and peak flow meter readings.
 This plan can help you know what to do during an acute increase in symptoms (an acute exacerbation).
 If you ever are in doubt about what to do during an acute asthma exacerbation, you should contact your healthcare provider.

 The use of tobacco in any form is a great health concern.
 Even if you don't smoke, reduce your exposure to secondhand smoke.
-If you use tobacco products, prepare yourself to quit as soon as possible.
+If you use tobacco products, quit as soon as possible.